vsouza/awesome-ios/README.md

 - [xcproj](https://github.com/tuist/xcodeproj) - Read and update Xcode projects.
 - [Tuist](https://github.com/tuist/tuist) - A tool to create, maintain and interact with Xcode projects at scale.
 - [SwiftKit](https://github.com/SvenTiigi/SwiftKit) - Start your next Open-Source Swift Framework.
+- [swift5-module-template](https://github.com/fulldecent/swift5-module-template) - A starting point for any Swift 5 module that you want other people to include in their projects.

 ## Dependency / Package Manager
 - [CocoaPods](https://cocoapods.org/) - CocoaPods is the dependency manager for Objective-C projects.
 It has thousands of libraries and can help you scale your projects elegantly.